vyperlang/vyper/docs/compiling-a-contract.rst

 Target Options
 --------------

 The following is a list of supported EVM versions, and changes in the compiler introduced with each version.
 Backward compatibility is not guaranteed between each version.
-In general, there is a soft rule that the compiler will support 3 years of hard fork rulesets, but this policy may be revisited as appropriate.
+In general, the compiler team maintains an informal policy that the compiler will support 3 years of hard fork rulesets, but this policy may be revisited as appropriate.

 .. py:attribute:: london